Passport and ID Document Verification in Canada

 Alteration of genuine documents

-The fraudster modifies an authentic document: replacing the photograph, changing dates or names, or erasing and reprinting data.
-Detection relies on:
+The fraudster modifies an authentic document: replacing the photograph, changing dates or names.
+Detection relies on laminate integrity analysis, consistency between printed data and MRZ-encoded data, and comparison of MRZ data with NFC chip data.

 Impersonation (genuine document, wrong holder)

 The fraudster uses a genuine document belonging to another person of similar appearance.
-This is the most difficult fraud type to detect through document verification alone.
-Countermeasures combine:
+Countermeasures combine facial comparison, biometric data verification, and liveness detection.

 Stolen or lost documents

 Documents reported stolen or lost are sometimes reused by third parties.
-The Home Office's online checking services provide status verification for BRPs and visas, but there is no public-facing UK passport invalidation database comparable to France's DocVerif.
-Automated systems should flag documents with expiry dates that do not match the holder's apparent age or application context.
+Automated systems should flag documents with expiry dates or other characteristics that are inconsistent with the application context.

 Fraud detection matrix